JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 # Statement of need

-`GeophysicalModelGenerator.jl` is a Julia [@bezanson2017julia] package that helps collecting and visualising a wide variety of geophysical and geoscientific data in a coherent manner.
+`GeophysicalModelGenerator.jl` is a Julia [@bezanson2017julia] package that helps collect and visualise a wide variety of geophysical and geoscientific data coherently.
 It also simplifies the process of generating 2D or 3D models that can, for example, be used as input models in geodynamic simulations.
 It provides functions that transfer data from one format to the other, or project them from geographic `Longitude/Latitude/Depth` or `UTM` coordinates to Cartesian coordinates (`kilometers`).
-It allows performing tasks such as creating cross-sections through volumetric data, importing screenshots from published papers, downloading digital elevation, data and saving the resulting data in `VTK` format, that can, for instance, be visualised with open source tools such as [Paraview](www.paraview.org).
+It allows performing tasks such as creating cross-sections through volumetric data, importing screenshots from published papers, downloading digital elevation data and saving the resulting data in `VTK` format, which can, for instance, be visualised with open source tools such as [Paraview](www.paraview.org).

-Most geoscientists tend to have their own Python/MATLAB/Bash visualisation scripts to perform part of this job already.
-Yet, having all functionality in one place in an easy-to-use package, makes this more extendable and will likely facilitate sharing data along with their interpretations.
+Most geoscientists tend to have their own Python/Matlab/Bash visualisation, and many perform part of this job on a daily basis.
+Yet, having all functionality in one place in an easy-to-use package makes this more extendable and will likely facilitate sharing data along with their interpretations.

 # Related software packages
 Perhaps the most widely used package in geophysics to create figures or maps is the Generic Mapping Tools package ([`GMT`](https://www.generic-mapping-tools.org)), which also provides a Julia interface [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) [@Wessel_Luis_Uieda_Scharroo_Wobbe_Smith_Tian_2019].
 It mostly focuses on generating maps and postscript/pdf images and is therefore not ideally suited for interactive 3D data visualisation, or to generate input models for numerical codes.

 The [`Geodynamic World Builder`](https://github.com/GeodynamicWorldBuilder/WorldBuilder) is a C++ library to create model setups [@se-10-1785-2019].
 The focus is on generating input models for geodynamic simulations, such as subduction zones and related thermal structures.
 It has C and Fortran wrappers and can thus be embedded in geodynamic codes.
 Users of the `Geodynamic World Builder` have to generate JSON files to define the model geometry, which is less interactive than by using the Julia `REPL`.
 There is no straightforward way to integrate existing geophysical/geological data in the workflow and compare model results with them.

 [geomIO](https://bitbucket.org/geomio/geomio/src) is a MATLAB-based toolbox that allows creating geodynamic input setups by drawing several cross-sections using vector software such as Inkscape, which is put together into 3D volumes [@Bauville_Baumann_2019].
-While it does allow creating sophisticated setups, data can only be taken into account by adding them as screenshots to inkscape while drawing cross-sections.
+While it does allow the creation of sophisticated setups, data can only be taken into account by adding them as screenshots to Inkscape while drawing cross-sections.
 Its reliance on commercial software may be problematic for some users.

-[GemPy](https://www.gempy.org) is a Python-based, open-source geomodeling library that can construct 3D geological models of folded structures, fault networks and unconformities, while taking uncertainties into account [@DeLaVarga_Schaaf_Wellmann_2019].
+[GemPy](https://www.gempy.org) is a Python-based, open-source geomodeling library that can construct 3D geological models of folded structures, fault networks and unconformities while taking uncertainties into account [@DeLaVarga_Schaaf_Wellmann_2019].
 It focuses on creating geometric models with uncertainties rather than on integrating a wide variety of geoscientific datasets.

 There are also a number of commercial software solutions:

 - [Petrel subsurface software](https://www.software.slb.com/products/petrel) (by Schlumberger), which is mostly used by the hydrocarbon industry and is particularly powerful in integrating seismic reflection and well-data.

-- [GOCAD Mining Suite](https://www.mirageoscience.com/mining-industry-software/gocad-mining-suite/) (by MiraGeoscience) helps generating geometric models of the subsurface in the vicinity of mines, based on sparse geological measurements and drillhole data.
+- [GOCAD Mining Suite](https://www.mirageoscience.com/mining-industry-software/gocad-mining-suite/) (by MiraGeoscience) helps to generate geometric models of the subsurface in the vicinity of mines based on sparse geological measurements and drill hole data.

 - [GeoModeller](https://www.intrepid-geophysics.com/products/geomodeller/) (by Intrepid Geophysics) creates surface-near geometric geological models by implicit modelling of surface measurements while taking geophysical constraints into account.

 In all cases, the commercial license fees are far beyond what most researchers can afford, even if reduced license fees are often available for academia.
 The closed-source nature of the software packages makes them non-extendable by the community.

 The `GeophysicalModelGenerator.jl` package is already used to generate input models for the geodynamic codes [LaMEM](https://github.com/UniMainzGeo/LaMEM) [@Kaus_Popov_Baumann_Pusok_Bauville_Fernandez_Collignon_2016], [JustRelax.jl](https://github.com/PTsolvers/JustRelax.jl), and [MagmaThermokinematics.jl](https://github.com/boriskaus/MagmaThermoKinematics.jl).
-It is also already used in a number of shortcourses and lectures at the universities of Mainz, Heidelberg, and Bologna.
+It is also used in a number of short courses and lectures at the universities of Mainz, Heidelberg, and Bologna.

 # Basic usage